hwz0428/hwz0428.github.io/research/index.md

 - Scattering and waveguiding in photonic crystals with non-Hermiticity and special symmetries.
 - Controlling photoluminescence from 2D semiconductors.
 - Exciton-polaritons and valleytronics in mono- and few-layer TMDCs.
-- Topological photonics in dielectric metasurfaces.
+- Tunable topological photonic nanosctructures.